 You can pay in cheques and cash in branch at our counters, Immediate Deposit Machines, cash machines and pay in boxes.

-You'll get control of your money round the clock through Internet Banking, Telephone Banking and Mobile Banking, as well as at over 550 friendly high street branches across Britain.
+You'll get control of your money round the clock through Internet Banking, Telephone Banking and Mobile Banking, as well as at around 550 friendly high street branches across Britain.
 You can also make withdrawals from any cash machine where you see the Link or Visa symbol, at home and abroad.